Rome takes on a quieter, more relaxed vibe in winter, a perfect backdrop for the Rome Christmas Market, known as the Befana Market.

 Where to stay: Hotel Martis Palace is a highly-rated hotel near Piazza Navona.

-For a convenient Roman Christmas experience, choose to stay in the Navona district, just steps away from the Christmas market.
+For a convenient Roman Christmas experience, stay in the Rione VI Parione district, just steps away from Piazza Navona.

 This central historic neighbourhood provides easy access to Rome’s main sights, attractions, museums, squares and places to eat out.

-On a city tour, you’ll visit the city’s most iconic landmarks and attractions, including the historic Roman Forum, the Trevi Fountain and the incredible St Peter’s Basilica at the Vatican.
+On a city tour, you’ll visit the city’s most iconic landmarks and attractions, such as the historic Roman Forum, the Trevi Fountain and the incredible St Peter’s Basilica at the Vatican.

-I recommend this city tour of Rome as you get to see all the highlights of the city with a local guide.
+I recommend this city tour of Rome as you can see all the city’s highlights with a local guide.
 The tour ends at Piazza Navona, where you can walk around the Christmas market.